santoshsahini19/classification-using-cnn/README.md

 - Pre-processed data is fed to convolution neural network (consists of multiple layers)
 - CNN is trained on this data with an accuracy of 90%
 - This model is tested with a new image to classify it as a dog or cat

+(Due to large size of the data set I did not include data in this repository)